MileHacker Logo

 Public Transportation

 Transmetro routes cover city arteries, with enclosed, guarded stations.
 Camioneta routes are more casually mapped, identified by numbers or names on the windshield.
-The main bus terminal in Zona 4 acts as a major hub for these buses.
+The main bus terminal in Zona 4 acts as a major hub for these coaches.

 Transit Details

-• Transmetro: Requires a "Siga Card" (rechargeable smart card) for Q1.00-Q2.00 per trip.
+• Transmetro: Requires a "Siga Card" (rechargeable an electronic card) for Q1.00-Q2.00 for each ride.

 • Camionetas: Pay cash directly (Q2-Q5) to the driver or "cobrador."